What kind of materials will be accepted for the #IGiveAShirt Challenge™?

 - Value Village is the exclusive funder of this campaign.
-Value Village also pays Diabetes Canada for all clothing/textiles that are collected during the campaign.
+Value Village also pays a non-profit partner for all clothing/textiles that are collected during the campaign.
 Value Village sells the clothes through their stores and to vendors they have commercial arrangements with around the world.

 What is the difference between reuse through rewear and recycling when we talk about textiles (clothing)?

 - The purpose of reuse through rewear is to keep the material in its original form for as long as possible.
 When you donate a shirt to a non-profit organization, it's able to be sold as a shirt and becomes someone else’s ‘new to them’ shirt.
 By promoting reuse through rewear we extend the useful life of the material making the inputs of its production (energy/water etc.) more meaningful.

 - When textiles are recycled, their original form is re-purposed (altered) in into something else.
 These new materials could be rags, carpets, and insulation.

 - Because it requires more energy to recycle textiles, it is always preferred to extend the life of the material in its original form for as long as possible.
 In order of the 3Rs hierarchy: reduce first, then reuse, and recycling as the final option.
 All 3RS are preferred to disposal.

 What will happen to the donated textiles once they are collected?